We are Emily & Elizabeth.

 Then Elizabeth taught her friend to make the Sign of the Cross and say, “In the Name of the Father and of the Son and of the Holy Spirit.”

 Emily watched and listened.
 In less than a minute she was making the Sign of the Cross and saying the words.

-“You should never be afraid to make the Sign of the Cross,” explained Elizabeth.
+“A person should never be afraid to make the Sign of the Cross,” explained Elizabeth.
 “Always remember that it is God’s sign.”

 The next morning, when Emily’s dad and mom sat down for breakfast, Emily remembered what Elizabeth had taught her.
 Before eating, she made the Sign of the Cross.

 “And what do you think you’re doing, young lady?” asked her surprised father.